seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 Required components in the code generator
 -----------------------------------------

-The two pieces of the LLVM code generator are the high-level interface to the code generator and the set of reusable components that can be used to build target-specific backends.
-The two most important interfaces (:raw-html:`<tt>` `TargetMachine`_ :raw-html:`</tt>` and :raw-html:`<tt>` `DataLayout`_ :raw-html:`</tt>`) are the only ones that are required to be defined for a backend to fit into the LLVM system, but the others must be defined if the reusable code generator components are going to be used.
+The two pieces of the LLVM37 code generator are the high-level interface to the code generator and the set of reusable components that can be used to build target-specific backends.
+The two most important interfaces (:raw-html:`<tt>` `TargetMachine`_ :raw-html:`</tt>` and :raw-html:`<tt>` `DataLayout`_ :raw-html:`</tt>`) are the only ones that are required to be defined for a backend to fit into the LLVM37 system, but the others must be defined if the reusable code generator components are going to be used.

 This design has two important implications.
-The first is that LLVM can support completely non-traditional code generation targets.
+The first is that LLVM37 can support completely non-traditional code generation targets.
 For example, the C backend does not require register allocation, instruction selection, or any of the other standard components provided by the system.
 As such, it only implements these two interfaces, and does its own thing.
-Note that C backend was removed from the trunk since LLVM 3.1 release.
-Another example of a code generator like this is a (purely hypothetical) backend that converts LLVM to the GCC RTL form and uses GCC to emit machine code for a target.
+Note that C backend was removed from the trunk since LLVM37 3.1 release.
+Another example of a code generator like this is a (purely hypothetical) backend that converts LLVM37 to the GCC RTL form and uses GCC to emit machine code for a target.

-This design also implies that it is possible to design and implement radically different code generators in the LLVM system that do not make use of any of the built-in components.
-Doing so is not recommended at all, but could be required for radically different targets that do not fit into the LLVM machine description model: FPGAs for example.
+This design also implies that it is possible to design and implement radically different code generators in the LLVM37 system that do not make use of any of the built-in components.
+Doing so is not recommended at all, but could be required for radically different targets that do not fit into the LLVM37 machine description model: FPGAs for example.

 .. _high-level design of the code generator: